Antibodies are glycoproteins produced by our body in response to invading organisms or toxins (antigens).

 Presence of the antibodies against a particular infection (or pathogen of interest) should not be interpreted as presence of infection at that point of time, because antibodies may be present in the serum of individuals due to any of the following conditions:

 - Previous infection or sub-clinical infection (which is already subsided)

-- Infection with another organism having antigenic similarity with pathogen of interest
+- Infection with another organism having antigenic similarity with the pathogen of interest

 Following approaches should be used during interpretation of the serological tests: